boisgera/artdoc/artdoc/README.md

 General Idea: handle LaTeX-heavy article-like markdown document to HTML conversion.

+  - "Hide" sections: transfer them in the toc (and hide them there), so that they can be easily restored (from the toc, that also displays which one are visible / hidden).
+No event is ever lost, the margin collapsing issue do not exist, etc. Only the link to the hidden sections may have to trigger *something* (make the section visible again ?
+Display a message with the option to ?), but we intercept those calls already (for animatin purposes).

+  - Progress bar with the loading of MatJax objects ?

+  - Detect Firefox and go MathML if found instead of HTML + CSS ?

   - TODO: notification region on the right that comes & goes (animation).
     Use a card.
 Ex: Mathjax with cog during the processing, then check.